florestony54/exploring-ai-backend/_posts/2022-02-22-pytorch-intro.md

 # device(type='cpu')
 ```

-Creating tensors is fine, but the real fun starts when we can start manipulating them and applying mathematical oprations.
+Creating tensors is fine, but the real fun starts when we can start manipulating them and applying mathematical operations.
 There are a **ton** of neat tensor operations already built-in, so we certainly won't have time to go through them all.
 Instead, I'll give you a [link to check them out in further detail](https://pytorch.org/docs/stable/torch.html), and just name a few:

 * matrix multiplication
 * compute eigenvectors and eigenvalues